Gigaspaces/xap-docs/site/content/xap110/indexing-geospatial.markdown

 weight: 500
 ---

-Geospatial indexes can be defined by using the `@SpaceSpatialIndex` and `SpaceSpatialIndexs` annotations.
+Geospatial indexes can be defined by using the `@SpaceSpatialIndex` and `@SpaceSpatialIndexes` annotations.

 Lets assume we have a class called `GasStation` that has a `Point` property that describes its location and we want to execute geospatial queries against this property: